BIGDATA-GROUP-4/Samsung-Stock-Price/README.md

   - Forecasts stock prices for the next 5 years
   - Cross-validation and performance metrics
   - Identifies significant change points in the stock price history

-### 2. **Interactive Data Visualization**
-- Features:
-  - Interactive Plot: Hover over any point to see the exact date and closing price
-  - Animated Line: Watch the stock price trend develop over time with play/pause controls
-  - Date Range Selector: Zoom in on specific periods (1M, 6M, YTD, 1Y, All)
-  - Range Slider: Drag to select custom date ranges
-  - Exportable: Creates HTML files that can be embedded in Canva presentations
 ---

 ## 📁 Repository Structure